walshbr/introduction-to-text-analysis/data_cleaning/bookworm.md

 * 'cmd + down arrow' will bring up additional options like adding page numbers once you have a citation selected in the add citation input field.
 ![zotero example citation[(/assets/zotero_example_citation.png)

+Get the hang of these commands, and you'll save loads of time.

 insert citations in a text.
 Create an automatically updating bibliography.
 Share your bibliography with others.